Resume

 How to format an academic CV?

 Formatting an academic CV is all about clarity and organization.
 Begin with your contact details at the top, followed by relevant sections (education, research and teaching experience, publications, and so on).
-Organize items in each section in reverse chronological order — starting with the most recent achievements.
+Organize items in each section in— starting with the most recent achievements.

 Use clear headings like “Education,” “Research Experience,” and “Publications” to guide the reader.
 Stick to a clean, professional font like Calibri or Arial, and keep the font size between 10 and 12 points.
 Wide margins (about 1 inch) and plenty of white space make it easier to read.
 Bullet points are also your best friend for listing items clearly.